Japanese tourist robbed on Cemetery Road - Kaieteur News

 Police identified him as Yuki Nakata.
-Nakata is staying at Freeman Street, East La Pentence.
-On Friday evening he went in search of restaurant but bandits attacked him around 19:00hrs, Police said.
+Nakata is staying on Freeman Street, East La Penitence.
+On Friday evening he was heading to a restaurant, when bandits attacked him around 19:00hrs, police said.

-While walking along Cemetery Road, two men armed with knives reportedly pounced on him .
+While walking along Cemetery Road, two men armed with knives reportedly pounced on him.
 They held Nakata at knife point forcing him to hand over his bag before making good their escape.
 Nakata subsequently filed a police report.
 He told investigators that his stolen bag contained cash, a cell phone, a camera and his passport.
+Investigations are ongoing.

 October 1st turn off your lights to bring about a change!